KittyMac/flynn/docs/ACTOR.md

 import Foundation

 // This example shows a UI system where each view is an Actor.
 It utilizes protocols
-// instead of subclasses, allowing new views to mixin specific features it needs.
+// instead of subclasses, allowing new views to mix-in specific features it needs.
 // This code is snipped from the Cutlass project ( https://github.com/KittyMac/cutlass )

 // MARK: - VIEWABLE